-Patients who have inability to ingest, swallow or chew foods but is able to digest and absorb nutrients requires feeding via tubes.
+Patients who have the inability to ingest, swallow or chew foods but are able to digest and absorb nutrients require feeding via tubes.
 Tube feedings deliver liquid feeding formula directly to the stomach, duodenum or jejunum.

 For a patient who cannot normally eat due to dysphagia, oral or esophageal obstruction or injury, gastric gavage (tube) feeding is typically indicated.
 In addition, it is indicated to patients who are unconscious, intubated or those recovering from GI tract surgery and cannot ingest food orally.